Handley Page Hampden: UK service

-In September 1938, No. 49 Squadron received the first Hampdens; by the end of the year, both 49 and 83 Squadrons at RAF Scampton had re-equipped with the type.
-A total of 226 Hampdens were in service with ten squadrons by the start of the Second World War, with six forming the operational strength of 5 Group of Bomber Command based in Lincolnshire.
+In September 1938, 49 Squadron received the first Hampdens; by the end of the year, 49 Squadron and 83 Squadron at RAF Scampton had re-equipped with the type.
+A total of 226 Hampdens were in service with ten squadrons by the start of the Second World War, with six forming the operational strength of 5 Group RAF Bomber Command based in Lincolnshire.

-With the outbreak of war in 1939, Hampdens were initially used to perform armed aerial reconnaissance missions, observing German naval activity during daylight.
-However, despite its speed and manoeuvrability, the Hampden proved to be no match for Luftwaffe fighters; in December 1939, Bomber Command is claimed to have discarded the belief that aircraft such as the Hampden could realistically operate by day and instead chose to predominantly employ them under the cover of darkness during nighttime operations.
-During 1940, Hampdens of 5 Group conducted 123 nighttime airborne leaflet propaganda missions, losing only a single aircraft in the process.
+With the outbreak of war in 1939, Hampdens were used for armed aerial reconnaissance missions, observing German naval activity during daylight.
+Despite its speed and manoeuvrability, the Hampden proved to be no match for Luftwaffe fighters; in December 1939, Bomber Command is claimed to have discarded the belief that aircraft such as the Hampden could realistically operate by day and instead chose to predominantly employ them under the cover of darkness operations.
+During 1940, Hampdens of 5 Group conducted 123 night airborne leaflet propaganda missions, losing only one aircraft.

-On 13 April 1940, days after Germany's invasion of Norway, a large number of Hampdens were dispatched on night-time mine-laying (code-named "gardening") flights in the North Sea in areas deemed unapproachable by British shipping.
+On 13 April 1940, days after the German invasion of Norway, a large number of Hampdens were dispatched on night mine-laying (code-named gardening) flights in the North Sea in areas deemed unapproachable by British shipping.
 According to Moyes, this activity proved highly effective, experiencing a low casualty rate of less than 1.9 aircraft per mission.
-The Hampden also saw a return to its use as a daytime bomber during the Norwegian Campaign, but quickly proved to be under-gunned in the face of German fighters.
+The Hampden also saw a return to its use as a day bomber during the Norwegian Campaign but quickly proved to be under-gunned in the face of German fighters.